 Proposals which facilitate adaptation and resilience of existing holiday accommodation sites or units to climate change, sea level rise and flooding against the background of The Shoreline Management Plan will be supported.
-These may include modification or replacement of existing structures on a one for one basis, subject to other policies in the NDP and Local Plan provided they satisfy EA, LPA and NPPF provisions with respect to flood risk.
+These may include modification or replacement of existing structures on a one for one basis, on the existing site, subject to other policies in the NDP and Local Plan provided they satisfy EA, LPA, LLFA and NPPF provisions with respect to flood risk.